nbadadali/gmail_chrome_extension-files/README.md

 ### Using the Assistant
 1. Open Gmail at [mail.google.com](https://mail.google.com)
 2. The Sa.AI sidebar appears on the right side of the page
+3. Your inbox summary loads automatically — tasks, priorities, and key threads
-3. Type a message and press **Enter** or click **Send**
+4. Type a message or switch to **voice mode** to ask questions
-4. Try asking:
+5. Try asking:
    - *"Summarize my inbox"*
-   - *"What emails need my attention today?"*
+   - *"What tasks do I have today?"*
-   - *"Find emails from [sender name]"*
+   - *"Draft a reply to [sender]"*
+   - *"What did [sender] say about the project?"*

 ### Sidebar Controls
 - **× button**: Closes the sidebar and restores Gmail to full width
 - **Chat input**: Auto-focuses when the sidebar opens, ready to type immediately
+- **Voice mode**: Switch from typing to speaking with your assistant

 ## How It Works

 The extension is built around three components that communicate via Chrome's messaging API:

 1. **Popup** (`popup.js`): Handles the Google OAuth sign-in flow and shows your connection status
-2. **Background script** (`background.js`): Manages OAuth tokens, forwards chat messages to n8n, and handles responses
+2. **Background script** (`background.js`): Manages OAuth tokens, forwards requests to n8n, and handles responses
-3. **Content script** (`content.js`): Injects the sidebar into Gmail and manages the chat UI
+3. **Content script** (`content.js`): Injects the sidebar into Gmail and manages the full chat and task UI

-When you send a message, the content script passes it to the background script, which makes an authenticated request to the n8n webhook. n8n processes the request using AI and returns a response that appears in your sidebar.
+When you open Gmail, the content script injects the sidebar and loads your inbox summary via n8n.
+When you send a message or request a task list, the background script makes an authenticated request to the n8n webhook, which processes it using AI and returns the response to your sidebar.

 ### n8n Webhooks